 When you think ‘knitting needles’ straight needles are most likely what you think of.
 They are…wait for it…straight, with a tapered point on one end and a knob/bulb at the other end.
 The actual ‘knitting’ is done at the point, and then the stitches are slipped down the shaft of the needle.
 The bulb at the other end keeps the stitches on the needle.

-Straight needles are most handy for flat, shorter projects like scarves, washcloths, and sweater pieces which will be sewn together later.
+This type of knitting needle is most handy for flat, shorter projects like scarves, washcloths, and sweater pieces which will be sewn together later.
 I can usually knit a baby blanket on straight needles, though I often opt to use circular needles (explained below)

 Straight needles come in various sizes, which refers to the diameter of the needle and not the length.
 We will discuss this in length in the Knitting Needle Sizes section.